-- If you were a camping family, do short day trips or bring others along to assist. - If you went to the theatre, arrange aisle seats. - If you love the beach, rent a sand wheelchair like the family in the photo.
+- If you are a camping family, consider short day trips or bring others along to assist. - If you go to the theatre, arrange aisle seats. - If you love the beach, rent a sand wheelchair like the family in the photo.